Panzanella with crunchy garlic bread, fresh garden veggies, creamy avocado, and an amazing dressing. It’s everything you want in a summer salad!

 - 1 large avocado sliced or chopped into bite-sized pieces

-- 20 basil leaves thinly sliced
+- 20 basil leaves torn

 Instructions